- Military Basics

 Title 10, U.S. Code, Section 985, denies benefits for members convicted of capital crimes.

-Title 10, U.S. Code, Section 1491, allows for a daily stipend to be provided to volunteers who assist the active-duty military in providing funeral honors.
+Title 10, U.S. Code, Section 1491, allows for a daily stipend to be provided to individuals who volunteer, when requested to assist the active-duty military in providing funeral honors.

 Title 10, U.S. Code, Section 1491 (b), authorizes members of veterans service organizations, as well as other approved organizations, to participate with the military services in providing funeral honors.

-Title 10, U.S. Code, Section 1491 (d), allows a daily stipend amount to be prescribed annually for certain individuals who volunteer to assist active-duty military in the delivery of funeral honors.
+Title 10, U.S. Code, Section 1491 (d), allows a daily stipend amount to be prescribed annually for certain individuals who volunteer, when requested to assist active-duty military in the delivery of funeral honors.

 Title 10, U.S. Code, Section 2575, provides the secretary of any military department and the secretary of Homeland Security with the policy to follow for the disposition of unclaimed property.